 The "Timeframe for Action" column indicates what actions have been completed or when actions are anticipated to occur.
 A blank space may indicate ongoing review items or unknown timeframes, as applicable.

 Action items have generally been grouped together by related items and priority, with higher priority items first.
+Bold text in the "Status/Accomplishments" column indicates new or updated information since the last annual review.

 Action Plan Matrix